 The Grand Canal is the world’s longest man-made waterway, being 1,800 kilometers long.
 The canal connects the present cities of Beijing in the north and Huangzhou in the south.
 Since most of China’s major rivers flow from the west to east, the fact that the Grand Canal runs north and south provides an important connector between the Yangtze River valley and the Yellow River valley.

 Itinerary too short? extend your trip to Thailand, Hong Kong, Xian, Guilin, ChengDu Panda, Yangtze River Cruise, Tibet and so much more

-Yangtze River Cruise 5 Days 4 Nights from USD599/person base on double occupancy
+5-day-4-night Yangtze River Cruise, from USD999/person base on double occupancy